Conference Report: Russia is Gearing up for a Long War. Are we Ready?

 • Promote the prospects for a post-imperial Russia.
 Cooperation is possible only if Russia ceases to pose a threat to its neighbours and if it respects international law.
 Today, this means above all supporting the democratic opposition, civil society and the free media, which embody the hope for a different Russia.

-Above all, however, it means supporting Ukraine with everything it needs for a victory.
-And regardless of the outcome of the US elections, there needs to be a fairer burden sharing between Europe and the US.
+Foremost, however, the West needs to support Ukraine with everything it needs for a victory.
+And regardless of the outcome of the US election, there needs to be a fairer burden sharing between Europe and the US.

 Textende